Dear Pastors and Church Leaders,

 This event equips students (ages 13 and older) to have confidence in articulating their faith-based principles in a loving and Christ-centered way when encountering hot-button topics like bullying, homosexuality and identity in their schools.
-Below is information about the event that happens in mid April–which also includes many helpful resources for discussing God’s design for marriage and sexuality with teens.
+Below is information about the event that happens in April–which also includes many helpful resources for discussing God’s design for marriage and sexuality with teens.
 (This year’s event occurs on Friday, April 28.)

 Let students know about the Day of Dialogue student guide available at the same link.